Gophers women's hockey heads to Henderson, Nev., for tournament

 Friday: 6 p.m. vs. Penn State in Henderson, Nev.

 Penn State update: The No. 12 Nittany Lions (10-7-1) were swept at Yale 3-0 and 2-1 in overtime last weekend. ...
 Penn State opened the season with a 4-1 victory at home over Wisconsin — just one of two losses for Wisconsin this season.
 Wisconsin defeated the Nittany Lions 9-1 the next night. ...
 The Nittany Lions, who are in second place in the CHA conference with a 3-1 record, have faced one other WCHA team — losing to Minnesota Duluth 4-0 on Sept.
 30 in Canton, N.Y. ...
-Goalie Josie Bothun, a junior from Forest Lake, has a 2.05 GAA in 17 starts. ...
-Freshman Tessa Janecke leads the team with 11 goals and 18 points.
+Goalie Josie Bothun, a junior who played for Forest Lake High School, has a 2.05 GAA in 17 starts. ...
+Freshman Tessa Janecke leads the team with 11 goals and is tied for first with 18 points.